jfrog/artifactory-docker-examples/docker-compose/xray/README.md

 ### Run Xray with Traefik + Let's Encrypt

+[Traefik](https://traefik.io/) is a [Docker-aware reverse proxy](https://docs.traefik.io/basics/) that includes its own [monitoring dashboard](https://docs.traefik.io/configuration/api/).
+In its essence it is dynamic reverse proxy.
+It can connect to many popular deployment platforms (docker, swarm, mezos, kubernetes, etc.) and obtain information about services (containers).

-Here, Traefik will act as a reverse proxy of Xray Server and automatically create/renew Let's Encrypt certificates.
+In this example, Traefik will act as a reverse proxy of Xray Server container through [labels](https://docs.docker.com/config/labels-custom-metadata/) and automatically [create/renew Let's Encrypt certificates](https://docs.traefik.io/configuration/acme/).

 ```bash
 $ sudo touch acme.json